 The Durham Trillium Quilters Guild meets the second Monday of every month, from September through June.
-For the 2022-2023 guild year, in-person meetings will resume with virtual meetings planned for 3 winter months.
-Virtual meetings will be resumed if required due to COVID-19 restrictions.
+For the 2023-2024 guild year we will have in-person meetings and virtual meetings for the 3 winter months.

 For in person meetings, the doors open at 6:45 PM and the meeting starts at 7:00 PM.
-For virtual meetings, our meetings open at 6:30 PM for a virtual chat and get-together, and the actual event starts at 7:00 PM.
+The in-person meetings will be available to attend virtually as well, via Zoom, in case of illness or being away.
+For virtual-only meetings, the meetings open at 6:30 PM for a virtual chat and get-together, and the actual event starts at 7:00 PM.

 If a 2nd Monday of the month conflicts with a holiday, a new date will be determined for that meeting and will be communicated to members and posted on this website.

 The guild will have mainly in-person meetings, with the 3 winter meetings only virtually.
 Our in-person meetings can also be viewed virtually via Zoom (due to the in-person setup, in-person members will not be able to hear or see the virtual attendees).
 Invitations to all virtual meetings will be sent via email to registered and paid members prior to each meeting.
 The following is our schedule for our guild meetings:

 Our program is dynamic and we offer a great variety of guest speakers to enlighten, entertain, and inspire your creativity.
 Come see what we have to offer!

 The in-person meetings will be held at the DeStefano Funeral, Celebration, and Reception Centre.
 The address is 1289 Keith Ross Drive, Oshawa ON L1J 0C7.

 The January, February, and March meetings will be held virtually.

 1289 Keith Ross Drive, Oshawa, Ontario L1J 0C7, Canada